profiq/slack-open-poll/README.md

 ## 🤝 Contributing

-We welcome contributions to OpenPoll!
+We welcome contributions to Open Poll!

 1. Fork the repo
 2. Create a new feature branch